-Bug tracking is a broad topic; various aspects of it are discussed throughout this book.
-Here I'll try to concentrate mainly on setup and technical considerations, but to get to those, we have to start with a policy question: exactly what kind of information should be kept in a bug tracker?
+Bug tracking is a broad topic, and various aspects of it are discussed throughout this book.
+Here I'll concentrate mainly on the features your project should look for in a bug tracker, and how to use them.
+But to get to those, we have to start with a policy question: exactly what kind of information should be kept in a bug tracker anyway?

 The term bug tracker is misleading.
-Bug tracking systems are also frequently used to track new feature requests, one-time tasks, unsolicited patches — really anything that has distinct beginning and end states, with optional transition states in between, and that accrues information over its lifetime.
-For this reason, bug trackers are also called issue trackers, defect trackers, artifact trackers, request trackers, trouble ticket systems, etc. See Appendix C, Free Bug Trackers for a list of software.
+Bug tracking systems are used to track not only bug reports, but new feature requests, one-time tasks, unsolicited patches — really anything that has distinct beginning and end states, with optional transition states in between, and that accrues information over its lifetime.
+For this reason, bug trackers are also called issue trackers, ticket trackers, defect trackers, artifact trackers, request trackers, etc.

-The classic issue life cycle looks like this:
+The classic ticket life cycle looks like this:

-Someone files the issue.
-They provide a summary, an initial description (including a reproduction recipe, if applicable; see the section called “Treat Every User as a Potential Volunteer” in Chapter 8, Managing Volunteers for how to encourage good bug reports), and whatever other information the tracker asks for.
-The person who files the issue may be totally unknown to the project — bug reports and feature requests are as likely to come from the user community as from the developers.
+Someone files the ticket.
+They provide a summary, an initial description (including a reproduction recipe, if applicable; see the section called “Treat Every User as a Potential Participant” for how to encourage good bug reports), and whatever other information the tracker asks for.
+The person who files the ticket may be totally unknown to the project — bug reports and feature requests are as likely to come from the user community as from the developers.

-Others read the issue, add comments to it, and perhaps ask the original filer for clarification on some points.
+Others read the ticket, add comments to it, and perhaps ask the original filer for clarification on some points.

 The bug gets diagnosed: its cause is identified, and if possible, the effort required to fix it is estimated.
-Make sure these things get recorded in the issue; if the person who diagnosed the bug suddenly has to step away from the project for a while (as can often happen with volunteer developers), someone else should be able to pick up where she left off.
+Make sure these things get recorded in the ticket; if the person who diagnosed the bug suddenly has to step away from it for a while, someone else should be able to pick up where she left off.

-In this stage, or sometimes the previous one, a developer may "take ownership" of the issue and assign it to herself (the section called “Distinguish clearly between inquiry and assignment” in Chapter 8, Managing Volunteers examines the assignment process in more detail).
-The issue's priority may also be set at this stage.
-For example, if it is so severe that it should delay the next release, that fact needs to be identified early, and the tracker should have some way of noting it.
+In this stage, or sometimes in the previous one, a developer may "take ownership" of the ticket and assign it to herself (the section called “Distinguish Clearly Between Inquiry and Assignment” examines the assignment process in more detail).
+The ticket's priority may also be set at this stage.
+For example, if it is so important that it should delay the next release, that fact needs to be identified early, and the tracker should have some way of noting it.

-The issue gets scheduled for resolution.
+The ticket gets scheduled for resolution.
 Scheduling doesn't necessarily mean naming a date by which it will be fixed.
 Sometimes it just means deciding which future release (not necessarily the next one) the bug should be fixed by, or deciding that it need not block any particular release.
-Scheduling may also be dispensed with, if the bug is quick to fix.
+Scheduling may also be dispensed with if the bug is quick to fix.

 The bug gets fixed (or the task completed, or the patch applied, or whatever).
-The change or set of changes that fixed it should be recorded in a comment in the issue, after which the issue is closed and/or marked as resolved.
+The change or set of changes that fixed it should be discoverable from the ticket.
+After this, the ticket is closed and/or marked as resolved.

 There are some common variations on this life cycle.
-Sometimes an issue is closed very soon after being filed, because it turns out not to be a bug at all, but rather a misunderstanding on the part of the user.
-As a project acquires more users, more and more such invalid issues will come in, and developers will close them with increasingly short-tempered responses.
+Often a ticket is closed very soon after being filed, because it turns out not to be a bug at all, but rather a misunderstanding on the part of the user.
+As a project acquires more users, more and more such invalid tickets will come in, and developers will close them with increasingly short-tempered responses.
 Try to guard against the latter tendency.
-It does no one any good, as the individual user in each case is not responsible for all the previous invalid issues; the statistical trend is visible only from the developers' point of view, not the user's.
-(In the section called “Pre-Filtering the Bug Tracker” later in this chapter, we'll look at techniques for reducing the number of invalid issues.)
-Also, if different users are experiencing the same misunderstanding over and over, it might mean that aspect of the software needs to be redesigned.
-This sort of pattern is easiest to notice when there is an issue manager monitoring the bug database; see the section called “Issue Manager” in Chapter 8, Managing Volunteers.
+It does no one any good, as the individual user in each case is not responsible for all the previous invalid tickets; the statistical trend is visible only from the developers' point of view, not from the user's.
+(In the section called “Pre-Filtering the Bug Tracker” we'll look at techniques for reducing the number of invalid tickets.)
+Also, if different users are experiencing the same misunderstanding over and over, it might mean that some aspect of the software needs to be redesigned.
+This sort of pattern is easiest to notice when there is a dedicated issue manager monitoring the bug database; see the section called “Issue Manager”.

-Another common life cycle variation is for the issue to be closed as a duplicate soon after Step 1.
-A duplicate is when someone files an issue that's already known to the project.
-Duplicates are not confined to open issues: it's possible for a bug to come back after having been fixed (this is known as a regression), in which case the preferred course is usually to reopen the original issue and close any new reports as duplicates of the original one.
-The bug tracking system should keep track of this relationship bidirectionally, so that reproduction information in the duplicates is available to the original issue, and vice versa.
+Another common life event for the ticket to be closed as a duplicate soon after Step 1.
+A duplicate is when someone reports something that's already known to the project.
+Duplicates are not confined to open tickets: it's possible for a bug to come back after having been fixed (this is known as a regression), in which case a reasonable course is to reopen the original ticket and close any new reports as duplicates of the original one.
+The bug tracking software keeps track of this relationship bidirectionally, so that reproduction information in the duplicates is available to the original ticket, and vice versa.